costinbanu/PhpbbInDotnet/README.md

 ## Installation
 ### Set up the configuration
 This application requires a custom configuration object.
-Use your own app settings provider (`appsettings.json` file, user secrets, Azure app settings store and so on) to set it up, but ensure that its structure and contents follow the sample below.
+You may use your own app settings provider (`appsettings.json` file, user secrets, Azure app settings store and so on) to set it up, but be aware that by default it only supports `appsettings.json` (so it will require some coding to add your own provider).
+Either way,  ensure that its structure and contents follow the sample below.
 All fields are detailed below.

 ```json
 {